nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

  sudo -u www-data php occ encryption:decrypt freda

 Users must have enabled recovery keys on their Personal pages.
-You must first put your ownCloud server into :ref:`single-user mode <maintenance_commands_label>` to prevent any user activity until decryption is completed.
+You must first put your Nextcloud server into :ref:`single-user mode <maintenance_commands_label>` to prevent any user activity until decryption is completed.

 Use ``encryption:disable`` to disable your encryption module.
-You must first put your ownCloud server into :ref:`single-user mode <maintenance_commands_label>` to prevent any user activity.
+You must first put your Nextcloud server into :ref:`single-user mode <maintenance_commands_label>` to prevent any user activity.

 ``encryption:enable-master-key`` creates a new master key, which is used for all